Science for everyone

 Humans have been trying to tell the future for at least 4,000 years.
 But our efforts have mostly been useless.
 What passed for prediction was prophecy, fantasy or guesswork.
 In all that time we have found only one reliable means of predicting events: the scientific method.

-Scientists are now busy casting predictions not just for the world in 2017, but the universe.
+Scientists are now busy casting predictions not just for the world, but the universe.
 Where will this galaxy appear?
 How will that cell line evolve?
-Some of their predictions will hold not just for 2017, but for all time.
+Some of their predictions will hold for all time.

 Cosmologists map out the future over tens of billions of years.
 Even quantum field theory, which holds that the behaviour of particles is fundamentally unpredictable, has itself enabled predictions accurate to ten parts in a billion.